 Nikolia earned her Master’s Degree in Digital Media at the Columbia University Graduate School of Journalism and her Bachelor’s Degree at Panteion University, in Athens, Greece majoring in journalism.
-She’s lived in Istanbul, Riyadh, and New York and keeps traveling the globe.
+She’s lived in Lesbos, Istanbul, Riyadh, and New York.

 - Gold Award in the category Documentary at the Tokyo International Foto Awards in 2018, for her short documentary Goodbye, Pumice Island

 - Silver Award in the category Moving Images at the Tokyo International Foto Awards in 2018, for her short documentary Goodbye, Pumice Island

 - Gold Medal in the video content category at the 2017 Canadian Online Publishing Awards for her documentary The Fishermen of Lesbos

 - Silver medal as Independent Publisher of The Year at the 2017 Canadian Online Publishing Awards for her documentary The Fishermen of Lesbos

 - A Honorable Mention in 2013 International Photography Awards (IPA) for her for the New York Times Questioning Greek Growth

 - A Honorable Mention in the 2014 International Photography Awards (IPA) for her for the video Stateless

 - St. Louis International Film Festival, US